mwithheld/wp-multisite-orphans/README.md

 wp-cli orphan-tables list_drops         Prints drop statements for orphan tables; no changes are made.
 Renamed tables do not show up as orphaned tables.
 No parameters. wp-cli orphan-tables list_orphaned      Prints orphan table names in plain text; no changes are made.
 Renamed tables do not show up as orphaned tables.
-No parameters. wp-cli orphan-tables list_renamed       Prints a list of orphaned tables renamed by this plugin; no changes are made.
+No parameters. wp-cli orphan-tables list_renamed       Prints a list of orphaned tables renamed by this package; no changes are made.
 Renamed tables do not show up as orphaned tables.
 No parameters. wp-cli orphan-tables list_renames       Prints rename statements for orphan tables using the standard label {get_label}; no changes are made.
 Renamed tables do not show up as orphaned tables.
 No parameters.